-Edoxi Training Institute LLC Partners With PECB To Enhance Professional Training Programs
+Edoxi Training Institute LLC Partners with PECB to Enhance Professional Training Programs

-(MENAFN- ForPressRelease) 03-04-2024, Dubai: Edoxi Training Institute LLC announces a partnership with the Professional Evaluation and Certification Board (PECB) to enhance its professional training programs.
+(MENAFN- Edoxi Training Institute) 03-04-2024, Dubai: Edoxi Training Institute LLC announces a partnership with the Professional Evaluation and Certification Board (PECB) to enhance its professional training programs.
 This partnership will offer a wide range of training courses such as ISO/IEC 27001, ISO/IEC 27002, ISO/IEC 27005, ISO/IEC 22301, GDPR, and exclusive offers to UAE customers.

 "We are thrilled to have established a strong partnership with PECB, a globally recognized certification body for professional training and certifications," said Sharafudhin Kallulla Parambath, Managing Director of Edoxi Training Institute LLC.
 "PECB is committed to maintaining the highest standards of quality and excellence in its training programs, which perfectly align with Edoxi's values and mission."